 Quality is a MUST and we urge you to run as many tests as possible to ensure your extensions and add-ons work well for any kind of product catalog.

-Although we do not certify extensions on the Marketplace, Akeneo teams will always expect extensions that are durable, performant and scalable.
+Although we do not certify extensions on the Akeneo App Store, Akeneo teams will always expect extensions that are durable, performant and scalable.

 Code quality tests

 Confirm that you are using the right coding conventions?